-- · Always install ground wires during reassembly. - 5.
+- Always install ground wires during reassembly. - 5.
 Tighten fuel tank retaining strap screw (9) to 26.5 in·lb (3 N·m). - Connect fuel line (3) to fuel pump module (1).
-See Fuel Line Installation on page 23-17.
+See Fuel Line Installation on page 23-18.
 See following DANGER.

 - Ensure line is connected properly to avoid a leak that can cause a fire. - 7.
 Connect wire harness plug (2) to fuel pump module (1). - 8.
 Clean spilled and remove any drained gasoline from the area. - 9.
 Connect battery.
-See Connecting the Battery Gasoline Vehicles, Section 1, Page 1-4. - 10.
+See Side-Post Battery: Connecting the Battery-Gasoline Vehicles on page 1-5.
+See Top-Post Battery: Connecting the Battery-Gasoline Vehicles on page 1-5. - 10.
 Place the Forward/Reverse handle in the NEUTRAL position, chock the wheels, and the neutral lockout switch in the MAINTENANCE position (Figure 26-1, Page 26-1). - 11.
 Turn key switch to the ON position and check for fuel leaks.
 Repeat as necessary to build fuel pressure.
 Any leaks found must be fixed.